 Table of Contents

-Partial (focal) seizures occur as a result of abnormal electrical activity in one hemisphere in the brain, which will affect one side of the body or even an extremity.
-Partial seizures can be simple, not involving loss of consciousness, or complex, which affects the conscious level.
+Partial (focal) seizures occur as a result of abnormal electrical activity in one hemisphere of the brain, thus affecting one side of the body or even only an extremity.
+Partial seizures can be simple, not involving loss of consciousness, or complex, which affect the conscious level

-Generalized seizures affect both brain hemispheres and can affect the whole body associated with loss of consciousness.
-It is important to differentiate between seizures and epilepsy, which is recurrent seizures due to a known or unknown factors.
-Two or more seizure episodes without return to baseline activity and mental status or continuous five minutes of seizures is known as status epilepticus.
+Generalized seizures involve both brain hemispheres and can affect the whole body, associated with loss of consciousness.
+It is important to differentiate between seizures and epilepsy, which is recurrent seizures due to known or unknown factors.
+Two or more seizure episodes without return to baseline activity and mental status, or continuous five minutes of seizures, is known as status epilepticus.

-The repetitive abnormal muscular contractions associated with seizure activity or status epilepticus are harmful to the physiologic body environment in many ways.
-During muscular contraction, hyperthermia and hyperglycemia followed by depletion of glucose stores will develop.
+The repetitive abnormal muscular contractions associated with seizure activity or status epilepticus are harmful to the physiological body environment in many ways.
+During muscular contraction, hyperthermia and hyperglycemia, followed by depletion of glucose stores, will develop.

 Rhabdomyolysis and lactic acidosis with renal failure also are common complications of status epilepticus.
 Apnea with hypoxia can also be a complication, which will result in hypertension to maintain cerebral oxygenation.
 Multi-organ failure can be the end result due to hypercarpia and hypoxemia.

 Thorough evaluation of seizure patients is mandatory to identify the etiologic factor.
 The incidence of the first seizure attack is common before 2 and after 65 years of age, with male predominance.